SVijayB/URLShortener/README.md

 }
 </pre>

-Now you are all set and ready to go.
+You are all set and ready to go.

 Open your terminal and run this :